Online Academic Partnerships – Nursing RN to BS Program Information

 · Federal Direct Unsubsidized Stafford Loan: Students are not required to demonstrate financial need to receive this loan.
 Interest accrues (accumulates) from the time it is first paid out.
 Recipients must be enrolled at least half-time (6 credit hours per semester).
 If this is your first Federal Direct Loan, you may electronically complete your Master Promissory Note (eMPN) and your loan entrance counseling at https://studentloans.gov/myDirectLoan/index.action.

 · Partner Scholarship: Students employed at a partner healthcare facility are eligible for a limited scholarship.

 Your enrollment for financial aid purposes is based on the total number of credit hours for which you are registered in all five-week sessions during the semester/term.

 Federal Pell Grant awards will be based on your enrollment as of the first day of each five week class in the semester/term and will be adjusted for subsequent increases or decreases in enrollment on the first day each subsequent five week class.

 Stafford Loans will be adjusted for changes in enrollment.
 If you fall below 6 credit hours your eligibility may change.
 If refunds have been issued, you may have to return funds to the university.
-Contact Kathryn Smith in the Office of Financial Aid and Student Accounts if you are considering withdrawing from any classes to discuss how doing so might affect your financial aid eligibility.
+Contact Michelle Short in the Office of Financial Aid and Student Accounts if you are considering withdrawing from any classes to discuss how doing so might affect your financial aid eligibility.